 The Heights of Abraham is rightly one of the most visited attractions in the Peak District.
 Here you can soar across the Derwent Valley in one of the iconic cable cars before descending underground for an insightful tour of the historic caverns.

 Adventurous tourists have been taking the trip to the peak of Masson Hill since the 1780s, but the cable car has enabled modern-day visitors to glide up in style since its installation in 1984.
 Scaling a height of 169 metres, you’ll dangle (securely!) up to 23.5 metres from the ground.
 Once at the top with your feet back on sturdy soil, you can explore the attractions which include exhibitions at The Long View and The Fossil Factory, the spectacular views from the amphitheatre, the Victoria Prospect Tower, the adventure playground and the two caverns of Great Rutland and Great Masson.
+The towns of Buxton and Matlock are close by and offer brilliant local bases for you to get out and explore from.

 Insider insights: Make a saving by buying your tickets online in advance.
 At certain times, a discount is available if you visit by bus or train, or if you serve in the armed forces or emergency services.
 The cable car ticket includes free access to the underground tours and other attractions at the peak.